abartow/SpotiPI/README.md

     sudo apt-get install python-spotify

-You may also need to install the pyaudio library:
+You may also need to install the pyaudio or alsaaudio library:

+For pyaudio:

     sudo apt-get install python-pyaudio

+For alsaaudio:

+    sudo apt-get install python-alsaaudio

 ###Download SpotiPI